 1. In Cologne, Silliness Is Serious Business

 At the end of February, from Thursday* until Ash Wednesday, the city of Cologne is in an exceptional state.
-Carnival (in German Karneval) has been celebrated in Cologne since medieval times and is so famous that it’s often even called the Fifth Season.
-There are many German cities which celebrate carnival to varying degrees of intensity, but in Cologne, Carnival is serious business!
-Any normal activity stops during these days and is replaced by dancing, laughing, singing and serious drinking.
+Carnival (in German Karneval) has been celebrated in Cologne since medieval times.
+There are of course many German cities which celebrate carnival to varying degrees of intensity, but only in Cologne, Carnival is serious business!
+Any normal activity stops during these days and is replaced by dancing, laughing, singing and copious intakes of alcohol.

 While the hot phase starts only on Thursday, officially the Fifth Season is already declared on the 11th of November at 11:11.

-2. The participants of the Carnival are called “Jecken”
+2. The participants of the Cologne Carnival are called “Jecken”

 A Jeck is any person that participates in the Carnival.
 The j is pronounced like the y in the English word yam.
 Contrary to members of offical Carnival Clubs (Karnevalsverein) who are called Karnevalisten, anyone can be a Jeck.